A new conservation reserve, the Brataualung Forest Park, was launched on 14 July 2018.

 The declaration of the new reserve is a key early step towards securing a new 8,000 hectare conservation reserve that will result from a 2008 agreement between the Victorian Government and Hancock Victorian Plantations (now known as HVP Plantations).

 The name of the park was determined by a community engagement process conducted in 2017 and 2018.
 At the launch on 14 July 2018, Dr. Aunty Doris Paton announced the name of the new reserve - Brataualung Forest Park.
 Dr. Aunty Doris Paton is a Gunaikurnai Land and Water Aboriginal Corporation board member.
 The name recognises that the reserve area is part of Brataualung Country of the Gunaikurnai people.

-The Gunaikurnai people are the traditional owners of Gippsland.
 The country of the Gunaikurnai people includes the coastal and inland areas to the southern slopes of the Victorian Alps.
-The Gunaikurani Land and Waters Aboriginal Corporation have been consulted and support the use of the name.
+The Gunaikurnai people are the traditional owners of the land on which the Brataualong Forest Park is being created.
+The Gunaikurnai Land and Waters Aboriginal Corporation have been consulted and support the use of the name.
 GLaWAC represents the Traditional Owners from the Brataualung, Brayakaulung, Brabralung, Krauatungalung and Tatungalung family clans who were recognised in the Native Title Consent Determination made under the Traditional Owner Settlement Act 2010.

 The Strzelecki Working Group included representatives from: